Learn LibreOffice Writer

 Saving the file

-Like in most applications, a file can be saved using the FILE –> SAVE command, or by the shortcut key CTRL+S. Always give a meaningful file name, reading which you should get an idea of the file contents.
+- Like in most applications, a file can be saved using the FILE –> SAVE command, or by the shortcut key CTRL+S. Always give a meaningful file name, reading which you should get an idea of the file contents.
 Often adding the month-year information when the file was created can be useful later File will save in .odt format, ODT is the short form of Open Document Text.
-ODT conforms to Open Document Format (ODF) which is recommended by the Government of India through its Policy on open standards””.
+ODT conforms to Open Document Format (ODF) which is recommended by the Government of India through its website Policy on open standards””.